peerkar/liferay-gsearch/README.md

 ## News
 * __(2018-12-23)__ Major version update, including:
 	* Streamlined custom Elasticsearch adapter installation: no more flooding to log
-	* Added a possibility to override facets, query and assettypes configuration from  client callin the core
+	* Added a possibility to override facets, query and assettypes configuration from  client calling the core
-	* New a basic default item builder.
+	* New default item builder.
 Now most asset types can be added in the search without a need to write a new result item builder.
 	* Added more query type specific configuration options
 	* New extensible query condition support.
 In the first phase there's support for keyword matches and Audience Targeting segment conditions.
-	* New content suggestions mode to Mini web portlet
+	* New content suggestions mode for Mini web portlet
 	* Added more configuration option for More Like This portlet
 	* New Audience Targeting functionality.
 Now it's possible to use pure use segmenting as query conditions.
 	* Changed configuration syntax more Elasticsearch configuration like.